-To enable the Democratic Services Committee to consider the content of its Annual Report for 2021 and approve the arrangements for the report to be finalised and presented to full Council.
+1. To enable the Democratic Services Committee to consider the content of its Annual Report for 2021 and approve the arrangements for the report to be finalised and presented to full Council.

-In order to fulfil its terms of reference and to reflect on the support provided to Elected Members, the Committee prepares an annual report for presentation to full Council each year.
+2. In order to fulfil its terms of reference and to reflect on the support provided to Elected Members, the Committee prepares an annual report for presentation to full Council each year.
+The 2020 Democratic Services Committee Annual Report was approved by the committee at its meeting on 24 May 2021 before being presented to Council on 24 June 2021.